cheath5155/Postgame-Pitcher-Reports/README.md

 2) Open PostgamePitcherReport.py and change the pitching team name to the Trackman abbreviation.
 3) Run the program and select the CSV or multiple CSVs.
 4) The CSVs must be a Trackman V3 formatted CSV or a combined group of Trackman V3 CSVs.
 5) The final file will show up in a folder named the date variable.
-The folder will contain a PDF folder with all PDFs and a FOlder for each player with images for charts and the PowerPoint file.
+The folder will contain a PDF folder with all PDFs and a Folder for each player with images for charts and the PowerPoint file.

 ## Output
 The tool will generate a PDF report containing the following visualizations and sections: